-Anthem has established policies for monitoring and re-credentialing practitioners and HDOs who seek continued participation in one or more of Anthem's Networks or Plan Programs.
+Anthem has established policies for monitoring and recredentialing practitioners and HDOs who seek continued participation in one or more of Anthem's networks or plan programs.
 Information reviewed during this activity may indicate that the professional conduct and competence standards are no longer being met, and Anthem may wish to terminate practitioners or HDOs.
-Anthem also seeks to treat network practitioners and HDOs, as well as those applying for participation, fairly and thus provides practitioners and HDOs with a process to appeal determinations terminating/denying participation in Anthem's Networks for professional conduct and competence reasons, or which would otherwise result in a report to the National Practitioner Data Bank (NPDB).
+Anthem also seeks to treat network practitioners and HDOs, as well as those applying for participation, fairly and thus provides practitioners and HDOs with a process to appeal determinations terminating/denying participation in Anthem's networks for professional conduct and competence reasons, or which would otherwise result in a report to the National Practitioner Data Bank (NPDB).

 Additionally, Anthem will permit practitioners and HDOs who have been refused initial participation the opportunity to correct any errors or omissions which may have led to such denial (informal/reconsideration only).
-It is Anthem's intent to give practitioners and HDOs the opportunity to contest a termination of the practitioner's or HDO's participation in one or more of Anthem's Networks or Plan Programs and those denials of request for initial participation which are reported to the NPDB that were based on professional conduct and competence considerations.
+It is Anthem's intent to give practitioners and HDOs the opportunity to contest a termination of the practitioner's or HDO's participation in one or more of Anthem's networks or plan programs and those denials of request for initial participation which are reported to the NPDB that were based on professional conduct and competence considerations.

-Immediate terminations may be imposed due to the practitioner's or HDO's license suspension, probation or revocation, if a practitioner or HDO has been sanctioned, debarred or excluded from the Medicare, Medicaid or FEHB programs, has a criminal conviction, or Anthem's determination that the practitioner's or HDO's continued participation poses an imminent risk of harm to Members.
+Immediate terminations may be imposed due to the practitioner's or HDO's license suspension, probation, or revocation; if a practitioner or HDO has been sanctioned, debarred, or excluded from the Medicare, Medicaid, or FEHB programs; if a practitioner has a criminal conviction; or Anthem determines that the practitioner's or HDO's continued participation poses an imminent risk of harm to members.
 Participating practitioners and HDOs whose network participation has been terminated due to the practitioner's suspension or loss of licensure or due to criminal conviction are not eligible for informal review/reconsideration or formal appeal.
-Participating practitioners and HDOs whose network participation from the Medicare, Medicaid or FEHB are not eligible for informal review/reconsideration or formal appeal.
+Participating practitioners and HDOs whose network participation from the Medicare, Medicaid, or FEHB are not eligible for informal review/reconsideration or formal appeal.